swibcon/swib.org/var/html/swib22/programme.md

 [Shu-Jiun Chen](speakers.html#Xff8c224c71806e4d7223891dd5d2dbd095213ed934b2528c2c27f7d3425b7f68) [<img src="images/orcid.png" title="ORCID: 0000-0003-4251-7633">](https://orcid.org/0000-0003-4251-7633)<sup>1,2</sup>

-1: Institute of History and Philology, Academia Sinica, Taiwan; 2: Academia Sinica Center for Digital Cultures
+1: Institute of History and Philology, Academia Sinica, Taiwan; 2: Academia Sinica Center for Digital Cultures, Academia Sinica, Taiwan

 This study explores the use of the International Image Interoperability Framework (IIIF) and linked open data (LOD) in digital humanities with regard to different layers of interoperability.
 Focusing on imaged texts, it takes the text interpretation and slip restoration of the “Juyan Han Wooden Slips (202-220 CE)” as use case, integrates the demands of scholars in wooden slip research in the humanities, and establishes a digital research environment.